blomstertj/root/Projects/Windows Apps on Linux via RDP/README.md

 cd zerotier-one
 makepkg -si
 ```

-Enable the ZeroTier systemd service:
+Enable the ZeroTier systemd service:.

 `sudo systemctl enable zerotier-one.service && sudo systemctl start zerotier-one.service`

 Create a network on ZeroTier website:
 WIP

 Join network on host machine:

 `sudo zerotier-one join #######`

 Allow zerotier through your firewall

 `sudo ufw allow 9993/udp`

 Allow all traffic on the new zt0 adapter

 `sudo ufw allow in on zt0`

 Set up ssh server, install openssh if you don't have it, on Arch it's

 `sudo pacman -S openssh`

 Create your ssh keys

 `ssh-keygen -t rsa -b 4096`

 ### Client setup